-Located in Paradise Garden, you will find booths celebrating holidays from all around the world with food.
+Located in Paradise Gardens Park, you will find booths celebrating holidays from all around the world with food.
 Each booth will have a theme or holiday it represents, and a selection of items you can try.

 You can also purchase a Sip and Savor pass for Festival of Holidays.